-My sister Fonnie Rucker was born with Downs Syndrome 66 years ago.
+Fonnie Rucker was born with Downs Syndrome 66 years ago.
 Doctors thought she'd live only 25 years.
-For decades the "beautiful light in her eyes" shined bright, and captured hearts worldwide.
+For decades that smile and "beautiful light in her eyes" shined bright, capturing hearts worldwide.
 Fonnie's Memorial Mass, concelebrated by five San Jose, California diocesan priests, was held September 17, 2022.

 https://share.vidday.com/e/h-uz5cuj